jemapau/gulp-template/README.md

 # Gulp Tasks

-This is a basic template usign Gulp for running different Task.
+This is a basic template usign Gulp.

 ## How to implement a Typekit Font